About active learning

 As a result, Active Learning moves students to a deeper understanding of a STEM concept and improves their ability to use that concept to solve problems.
 An Active Learning lesson might have all, just a few, or even one of the components described above.
 Active Learning engages students in the mindset of the new standards, including Next Generation Science Standards and Common Core State Standards – Math.

 Curious to learn more?
-Check out this video (courtesy of Teaching Channel) and time guide below to see Active Learning in action:
+Check out this video “A Table for 22” (courtesy of Teaching Channel) and time guide below to see Active Learning in action (note: you’ll need to create a free account first!):

 Guide for video: